All Jewish holidays begin at sunset prior to the date listed.

 Tu B'Shvat

-New Year for the Trees – how to celebrate our connection to the environment and appreciate the fruits of the Land of Israel.
+New Year for the Trees-- Celebrate our connection to the environment and appreciate the fruits of the Land of Israel.

 Purim